 There are several kinds of carbon offset programs, but whichever airline you choose, double-check to verify that its claims are backed by third-party verification.

 Also, keep in mind the next time you’re hanging your head low as you pass through first class and stand tall!
 Your economy seat is a lot more kind to Mother Nature than first class’s.

 Choose a green hotel or a green tour company

 Green hotels will be found in LEED-certified structures that rely on renewable energy, environmentally beneficial cleaning chemicals, and recycling as a top priority.
-You may also make your hotel more sustainable by asking for your bedclothes and towels to not be changed every day.
+You may also make your hotel stay more eco-conscious by asking for your bedclothes and towels to not be changed every day.

 Of course, you may always choose to stay at a small local accommodation rather than a large chain hotel since the demand for resources is lower.

 Put your rechargeable batteries in the fridge